uhwgmxorg/wingup/README.md

 -----------------

 to make it useful for .Net applications (for example for a Wpf-program) it is not possible to close the window by the Window Class to run the downloaded setup.
-Instead, one option would be to close the application via the text in the title bar.
+Instead one option would be to close the application via the text in the title bar.
 These changes have been made and all changes have been marked by me in the source code.
+And I added a VS 2017 .sln solution.
+Otherwise, the program works as described by Don HO.